 Months pass with the sisters being treated like common prisoners.
 Eventually, news arrives of Prussia's plans to free the siblings.
-The miitia is unwilling to allow such a rescue, so they decide to through with an assassination of the queen and princess.
+The militia is unwilling to allow such a rescue, so they decide to go through with an assassination of the queen and princess.

 By the Hands of The People provides examples of: